 The Company announced on March 28, 2022, that it had filed a provisional patent with the United States Patent and Trademark Office for an innovative Graphene Oxide-Metal-Organic Framework ("GO-MOF") compound for use in fire retardant products.
-The provisional patent application has since been filed as an international (PCT) patent application with the World Intellectual Property Office on March 27, 2023.
+The provisional patent application has since been filed as an international (PCT) patent application with the World Intellectual Property Office on March 27, 2023, and entered national phase in the United States on September 25, 2024.
 Management of the Company considers the manufacturing of the GO-MOF compound as relatively easily scalable and efficient, due to the patent-pending facile synthesis process.
 The Company believes the fire-retardant GO-MOF additive could potentially be placed in a variety of coating products, such as latex, epoxies or included in polymers.
 When integrated into a polymer, it could potentially create a fire-resistant plastic that could be used in electric vehicles, providing a fire-resistant non-metal casing for the batteries.
 Management currently expects that GO-MOF production could be achieved on the existing ZenGUARDTM industrial scale production facility with minimal additional capital expense.

 Dr. van der Kuur, the Company's Chief Scientific Officer, is the primary overseer of the project.
-The Company has spent approximately \$94,400 on this research and development project, and intends to conduct further testing, which it currently estimates will cost approximately \$45,000.
-In the six-month period ended September 30, 2024, optimizations to the formulations were performed at the Company's lab prior to a testing program with a commercial partner.
-Testing and optimization work remains ongoing as of September 30, 2024.
+The Company has spent approximately \$129,300 on this research and development project, and intends to conduct further testing, which it currently estimates will cost approximately \$12,000.
+In the financial year ended March 31, 2025, optimizations to the formulations were performed at the Company's lab prior to a testing program with a commercial partner.
+Testing and optimization work remains ongoing as of March 31, 2025.